 The Draft Housing Element was available for public review from May 25, 2023 through June 26, 2023.
-The City also held a study session with the City Council on May 30, 2023 to review the Draft Housing Element and to receive public input.
+The City also held a community workshop on May 31, 2023 to review the Draft Housing Element and to receive public input.
+Comments received during the 30-day review and at the workshop are summarized at the end of Appendix A.